Search API Connector Documentation

 Just substitute in your own subdomain.

-Now let’s enter our URL into API Connector and import Zendesk data into Google Sheets.
+Now let’s enter that URL into API Connector.

 - In the Create screen, enter the Request URL we just created